DAILY BEST KNOWLEDGE

 Digital literacy is a vital life skill that empowers people to thrive in an increasingly digital world.
 From online learning and working remotely to protecting yourself from scams and making informed choices, being digitally literate opens doors to countless opportunities.

-Whether you're a student preparing for the future, a job seeker upgrading your resume, or someone just trying to keep up with everyday tech, developing your digital literacy is one of the smartest investments you can make.
+Whether you are a student preparing for the future, a job seeker upgrading your resume, or someone just trying to keep up with everyday tech, developing your digital literacy is one of the smartest investments you can make.